-- 6.41 Where a Director proposes to apply to provide services to another organisation the Chief Legal and Monitoring Officer must be consulted about the terms and conditions on which the services are to be provided and regard had to the advice received. - 6.42 As set out in Part 3 Finance Procedure Rules of this Constitution, any indemnity required to be provided by the Council must be approved by the Chief Legal and Monitoring Officer and Section 151 Officer before a contract is entered into.
+- 13.5 Where a Director proposes to apply to provide services to another organisation the Chief Legal and Monitoring Officer must be consulted about the terms and conditions on which the services are to be provided and regard had to the advice received. - 13.6 As set out in Part 3, Section 6 Finance Procedure Rules of this Constitution, any indemnity required to be provided by the Council must be approved by the Chief Legal and Monitoring Officer and Section 151 Officer before an agreement is entered into.